awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 {{% /expand%}}

 ## Advanced Setup
-If you want to deploy the Cloud Intelligence Dashboards in an account other than your Management (Payer) Account, or wish to deploy the Cloud Intelligence Dashboards on top of multiple Management (Payer) Accounts, use this method.
+If you want to deploy the Cloud Intelligence Dashboards in an account other than your Management (Payer) Account, or wish to deploy the Cloud Intelligence Dashboards on top of multiple Management (Payer) Accounts or multiple linked accounts, use this method.

 {{%expand "Click here to continue with Advanced Setup" %}}